stitchdata/docs/_integration-schemas/listrak/message_sends.md

 doc-link:
 singer-schema: https://github.com/singer-io/tap-listrak/blob/master/tap_listrak/schemas/message_sends.json
 description: |
-  The `message_sends` table contains info about contacts who were sent the specified message.
+  The `message_sends` table contains `MsgID` and `EmailAddress` pairs, allowing you to identify the messages that your contacts have been sent.

 replication-method: "Full Table"